ARGOeu/argo-ams-library/README.md

 ## Examples

-In the folder examples, you may find examples of using the library:
+In the folder `examples`, you may find examples of using the library:

 - for publishing messages (`examples/publish.py`)
 - for consuming messages in pull mode (`examples/consume-pull.py`)